Veteran Services

 • Request for Certification: this document is required every semester you want to use your benefits.
 Your enrollment will not automatically be submitted to the VA.

 For CH33 students to receive the book stipend prior to the start of the term, all required documents should be submitted at least 30 days prior to the first day of the term.
-For CH31 students to obtain their textbooks and supplies, our TAMUT bookstore must receive an authorization from the VR&E Counselor so the students should help communicate this requirement.
-Contact the VSC for information for specific forms required and assistance with obtaining and completing all documents.
+For CH31 students to obtain their textbooks and supplies, our TAMUT bookstore must receive an authorization from the VR&E Counselor so the students should help communicate this requirement to their counselor.
+Contact the VSC for information concerning specific forms required and assistance with obtaining and completing all documents.

 Veterans Access, Choice, and Accountability Act of 214 (Choice Act):